6-Year-Old Immigrant Sexually Abused In Detention Facility, Told It Was Her Responsibility To Avoid Her Abuser

 The incident happened at a facility in Arizona and the girl was identified only by the initials D.L.
 The Nation obtained an incident report about the young girl’s abuse, which showed that she and her mother actually entered the United States legally at an entry point in El Paso, Texas, back in May.
 The pair had paperwork claiming they had a “credible fear” of gang violence in their native Guatemala, but government official still separated the pair and sent the young girl to a detention center near Phoenix.

 The girl’s father, an undocumented immigrant, had already been living in the United States, the report noted.
-He received a phone call from officials at the Phoenix facility saying another boy in the facility had molested his daughter and other girls.
+He received a phone call from officials at the Phoenix facility in June saying another boy in the facility had molested his daughter and other girls.

 Officials assured the father that they had changed protocol and that the girl would not be abused again, but documents obtained by The Nation showed that the girl was made to sign a form that claimed “that it is my responsibility to follow the safety plan” officials had determined.